-It's fun to find a new car and take it for a test drive, but before you drive away you have to decide if you're going to buy or lease.
+It's fun to find a new car and take it for a test drive.
+But before you drive away, you have to decide if you're going to buy or lease your new vehicle.
 Knowing the difference between buying and leasing a new car can help you find a vehicle you love within your budget.
 Learn a little more before you head to your local auto dealership to take some of the pressure out of the decision-making process.

 In the face of making a large decision, it seems like everyone offers their opinion on what they think you should purchase or lease.
 Some people argue that buying a car is better because you own the vehicle and can do what you want with it.
 Others prefer to lease because they can get into a new car every few years.
 But in the end, you have to choose a vehicle and a payment that's comfortable for you.

 With our new Auto Saver program1, you now have to option to get features of both buying and leasing.
 Like buying, you can use Auto Saver on either new or used vehicles and the car is titled in your name.
 Similar to leasing, you can either upgrade to something new or finance the balance and keep the car at the end of the term.

 As a Lake Trust member, did you know that you can even shop from home with our new online car shopping tool?
 Search inventory at local dealers and compare vehicles in one easy spot.